MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 /* GLOBALS */

 const ip = "<robotipaddress>";
-// Create a new instance of LightSocket called socket.
-Pass as arguments the ip variable and a function named openCallback. let socket = new LightSocket(ip, openCallback);
+// Create a new instance of LightSocket.
+// Pass the ip variable and the name of the
+// callback function to run when the socket opens. let socket = new LightSocket(ip, openCallback);

 ```